Amazastrophic/ubuild-jekyll/index.md

   content: <p>Two person studio Amazastrophic, is building <a href="https://github.com/Amazastrophic/Meme-Metaverses/"
     title="">one-off meme metaverses</a> that are public domain focused, with a private Github going public for everyone when a special NFT is sold.
-If you keep scrolling you can learn about the metaverse we have released so far!</p>
+If you keep scrolling you can learn about the metaverses we have started creating so far!</p>
 - template: hero-banner-w-image
   block: hero-2
   cta: